Monisnap/test_monisnap/README.md

  - MaterialUI and React Router.
  - DigitalOcean to deploy the app.

-To check the live demo of the app deployed on a Digitalocean server:  [Live demo](http://localhost:3000)
+To check the live client demo of the app deployed on my Digitalocean server:  [Live demo](https://frontendmonisnap.kapger.com/)

+To test the backend api via curl or Postman her's the URI: [https://backendmonisnap.kapger.com/characters](https://backendmonisnap.kapger.com/characters)

+PS: kapger.com is one of my registred domain name.